DeNA/Anjin/README.md

 [Scripting API: Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).

 > [!WARNING]
-> If you want to terminate the autopilot when detecting playback failures (e.g., the target Button is not found), enable `Error` in the [ErrorHandlerAgent](#ErrorHandlerAgent) setting.
+> The Automated QA package outputs `LogType.Error` to the console when playback fails (e.g., the target Button cannot be found).
+The following setting is required to detect this and terminate the autopilot.
+> 1. Add [ErrorHandlerAgent](#ErrorHandlerAgent) and set `Handle Error` to `Terminate Autopilot`.
+> 2. Add [ConsoleLogger](#ConsoleLogger) and set `Filter LogType` to `Error` or higher.

+> [!NOTE]
+> The Automated QA package is in the preview stage.
+Please note that destructive changes may occur, and the package itself may be discontinued or withdrawn.

 ### DoNothingAgent